-The regional energy budget links cloud radiative effects to precipitation and circulation (e.g. Hill 570 et al. 2016).
-As a summary of the contribution of different cloud types to the regional diurnal mean 571 energy budget, Fig. 10 shows how the net effect on atmospheric heating for each cloud type can be 572 explained by contrasting SW and LW effects at the surface and TOA.
-Uncertainty is denoted by the 573 $\pm$ values, rounded to the nearest integer, and shows the combined uncertainty due to uncertainty in 574 the diurnal mean approximation, differences between the full and refined datasets, and sampling 575 errors.
-In order to reduce the number of panels, we show the four most frequent cloud types 576 independently and divide the remaining cloud types into two categories, mid-level top and high 577 top.
-All cloud types lead to a net cooling of the surface, ranging from approximately 2 W $m^{-2}$ for 578 ML to 13 W m-2 for HxMxL.
-1H results in an increase in the net downwelling irradiance at the 579 TOA (4 W m-2), but all other cloud types have the opposite effect.
-1L leads to small cloud radiative 580 cooling of the atmosphere, but all other cloud types lead to heating.
-581
+The regional energy budget links cloud radiative effects to precipitation and circulation (e.g., Hill et al. 2016).
+As a summary of the contribution of different cloud types to the regional diurnal mean energy budget, Fig. 10 shows how the net effect on atmospheric heating for each cloud type can be explained by contrasting SW and LW radiation effects at the surface and TOA.
+Uncertainty is denoted by the plus and minus values, rounded to the nearest integer, and shows the combined uncertainty resulting from uncertainty in the diurnal mean approximation, differences between the full and refined datasets, and sampling errors.
+To reduce the number of panels, we show the four most frequent cloud types independently and divide the remaining cloud types into two categories, midlevel top and high top.
+All cloud types lead to a net cooling of the surface, ranging from approximately 2 W m^{-2} for ML to 13 W m^{-2} for HxMxL.
+1H results in an increase in the net downwelling irradiance at the TOA (4 W m^{-2}) , but all other cloud types have the opposite effect.
+The 1L type leads to small cloud radiative cooling of the atmosphere, but all other cloud types lead to heating.